Ictineu 3

 Ictineu 3 is a crewed submersible capable of reaching depths of 1,200 m (3,900 ft), which makes it the ninth deepest submersible, owned by Ictineu submarins SL.
 Commissioned in 2013, the submersible can carry one pilot and two passengers for 10 hours using all the equipment.

-The small weight and dimensions of the submarine (4.8 x 1.9 x 3 m) allow the Ictineu 3 to be carried with a conventional truck without requiring special transportation.
+The small weight and dimensions of the submarine (4.8 × 1.9 × 3 m) allow the Ictineu 3 to be carried with a conventional truck without requiring special transportation.
 The main body is made of inox steel and, at the front, there is a large semi-spheric acrylic glass viewport of 1,200 mm diameter that provides a wide field of view.
 There are four brushless DC motors for propulsion and four more for manoeuvring, powered by li-ion batteries located outside the submersible for safety.

 Its applications range from submarine archaeology to industrial work, and it is specially designed to be easy to adapt to new technology and equipment, having additional ports for wires, sensors and tools.
 It can also be equipped with a couple of robotic arms with seven degrees of freedom to interact with the external environment.